rail5/bashpp/wiki/language.md

 ```

 This is perfectly reasonable.
 However, with Bash++ methods, we may like to store the output of a method in a variable, while also *allowing* the method to make changes to the environment.
 This is where the "supershell" comes in.

-Bash++ introduces the concept of a "supershell," which is used similarly to a subshell but retains changes to the environment made within it.

 ```bash
 var=@(command)